akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ## Materializer changes

-### System global Materializer provided
+### Materializer changes

 A default materializer is now provided out of the box.
 For the Java API just pass `system` when running streams, for Scala an implicit materializer is provided if there is an implicit `ActorSystem` available.
 This avoids leaking materializers and simplifies most stream use cases somewhat.

+The `ActorMaterializer` factories has been deprecated and replaced with a few corresponding factories in `akka.stream.Materializer`.
+New factories with per-materializer settings has not been provided but should instead be done globally through config or per stream, see below for more details.

 Having a default materializer available means that most, if not all, usages of Java `ActorMaterializer.create()` and Scala `implicit val materializer = ActorMaterializer()` should be removed.

 Details about the stream materializer can be found in [Actor Materializer Lifecycle](../stream/stream-flows-and-basics.md#actor-materializer-lifecycle)